awsdocs/aws-secrets-manager-docs/doc_source/reference_template_SQLServer_SingleUser.md

 def finish_secret(service_client, arn, token):
     """Finish the rotation by marking the pending secret as current

-    This method moves the secret from the AWSPENDING stage to the AWSCURRENT stage.
+    This method finishes the secret rotation by staging the secret staged AWSPENDING with the AWSCURRENT stage.

     Args:
         service_client (client): The secrets manager service client